Last updated: 25 September 2020 at 4.10pm

-During the coronavirus pandemic, it can be hard to know what to do if you're unwell.
+During the COVID-19 pandemic, it can be hard to know what to do if you're unwell.

 It's still important to get medical help if you need it.